 Both configurations share mostly the same hardware, except that the coaxial contains two times more hardware than the single-motor configuration.
 The coaxial configuration can be used to test different setups: single motor, two motors back-to-back, two motors face-to-face, and two motors offset.

 When testing two motors, coaxial configurations will allow motor control and data processing for two motors simultaneously.
-When testing in a coaxial back-to-back configuration, the minimum distance between the backs of the motors is: 100.34 mm for the 25 kgf or 40 kgf rated stands and 298.106 mm for the 75 kgf rated stand.
+When testing in a coaxial back-to-back configuration, the minimum distance between the backs of the motors is 298.106 mm.

-All RCbenchmark Series 1780 test stands are calibrated before the product's shipment.
+All Series 1780 test stands are calibrated before the product's shipment.
 Upon receiving the product, you may mount the unit onto the test bench and start testing right away.

-Airspeed and Temperature Probes - for 75kgf version only
+Airspeed and Temperature Probes

-The Series 1780 75 kgf single motor test stand comes with one airspeed pressure sensor and three (3) temperature probes.
-The Series 1780 75 kgf coaxial test stand comes with one airspeed pressure sensor and six (6) temperature probes.
-The airspeed pressure sensor has a measurement range of \pm 6.8 kPa and an accuracy of 1% FS when tared but not calibrated.
-The temperature probes measure temperatures from -10 °C to +120 °C with a \pm 0.5 °C accuracy from -10 °C to +85 °C. They have an 800 ms update rate.
+The Series 1780 comes with one airspeed pressure sensor and three (3) temperature probes.
+The Series 1780 coaxial comes with one airspeed pressure sensor and six (6) temperature probes.
+The airspeed pressure sensor has a measurement range of ± 6.8 kPa and an accuracy of 1% FS when tared but not calibrated.
+The temperature probes measure temperatures from -10 °C - +120 °C with a ± 0.5 °C accuracy from -10 °C to +85 °C. They have a 800 ms update rate.